RobertHeim/phpbb-ext-topictags/README.md

 ### Advanced configuration
 * configure a regex to decide which tags are valid and which are not
 * maintenance functions in ACP -> Extensions -> RH Topic Tags
+* Whitelist
+* Blacklist
+* User and Mod+Admin permission for who can add/edit RH topic tags
+* spaces in tags are converted to "-" by default (you can disable it in ACP)
+*
 ## Installation

 ### 1. clone